Efficient Steps To Install Apache Web Server on AlmaLinux 9

 sudo vi /etc/httpd/sites-available/your-domain.conf

-Now, add the configuration block into your file:
+Now, add the configuration block to your file:

 <VirtualHost *:80>